jean-michel-gonet/angular-backtest/README.md

 npm start
 ```

-When the compilation is finshed, you should see an indication that the program is running and available as a local web site:
+When the compilation is finished, you should see an indication that the
+program is running and available as a local web site:

 ```
 ...